 Only ultimate users may drop off their controlled substances to authorized collectors or law enforcement at a take-back event, collection receptacle, or through a mail-back package program.
 The federal Controlled Substances Act (CSA) defines "ultimate user" as "a person who has lawfully obtained, and who possesses, a controlled substance for his own use or for the use of a member of his household or for an animal owned by him or a member of his household."

-The general public can find out more information including what medication can be disposed of through the take-back events and programs, by going here.
+The general public fact sheet provides more information including what medication can be disposed of through the take-back events and programs.

 Want To Get More Involved In Your Community